-Cohen's fourth thesis, 'The Monster Dwells at the Gates of Difference' states, 'the monster is difference made flesh, come to dwell among us'.
-I substitute 'exoskeletal' for 'flesh' to reveal how in The Beetle 'the monster is difference made [exoskeletal] come to dwell among us', and hers is indeed a difference 'cultural, political, racial, economic, sexual'.
-Spivak observes: 'everything that has limited or no access to the cultural imperialism is subaltern - a space of difference.'
-Cohen echoes this sentiment in Hybridity, Identity and Monstrosity where he identifies monstrosity and subalternity being marked by difference and excluded from the 'normative' centre.
-'It will often seem that between those who have been "othered" (represented as inferior, bestial, monstrous) and those who belong to some domineering collective [...] exists a firm line of segregation.'
-The Beetle exists behind a 'firm line of segregation' that puts her beyond strategic bounded sympathy, inhabiting a 'space of difference' that takes concrete form in her coleopterous corpus.
-Not only are insects 'Humanity's Other' as Eric Brown observes, but, as Charlotte Sleigh maintains: 'There is a good case for regarding them as zoology's Other, the definitive organisms of différance'.
-To be a bug is to be as different as can be, segregated by six legs and a segmented body.
-Cohen refers to the Chansons de Geste of Medieval France justifying the Crusades 'by transforming Muslims into demonic caricatures whose menacing lack of humanity was readable from their bestial attributes'.
-Centuries later Marsh transforms a Muslim woman into a demonic caricature with beetle attributes.
+beetle' goes 'green and yellow'.140 Contact with the Beetle induces nausea, causing white complexions to take on her colouration.
+Even inanimate objects experience the same effect: the very suburb in which the Beetle makes her lair is scattered with stacks of 'bilious looking bricks', and the train on which the Beetle apparently dies 'vomited forth smoke'.141 White and yellow, body and city, race and space, monster and man are not discrete entities, they are inextricably linked.
+There is a crisis of category, a destroying of distinctions.
+Monstrosity spreads.
+Cohen's fourth thesis, 'The Monster Dwells at the Gates of Difference' states, 'the monster is difference made flesh, come to dwell among us'.142 I substitute 'exoskeletal' for 'flesh' to reveal how in The Beetle 'the monster is difference made [exoskeletal] come to dwell among us', and hers is indeed a difference 'cultural, political, racial, economic, sexual'.143 Spivak observes: 'everything that has limited or no access to the cultural imperialism is subaltern - a space of difference.'144 Cohen echoes this sentiment in Hybridity, Identity and Monstrosity where he identifies monstrosity and subalternity being marked by difference and excluded from the 'normative' centre.
+'It will often seem that between those who have been "othered" (represented as inferior, bestial, monstrous) and those who belong to some domineering collective [...] exists a firm line of segregation.'145 The Beetle exists behind a 'firm line of segregation' that puts her beyond strategic bounded sympathy, inhabiting a 'space of difference' that takes concrete form in her coleopterous corpus.
+Not only are insects 'Humanity's Other' as Eric Brown observes, but, as Charlotte Sleigh maintains: 'There is a good case for regarding them as zoology's Other, the definitive organisms of différance'.146 To be a bug is to be as different as can be, 140 Marsh, Beetle, pp. 114, 115.

-&lt;sup>144 Leon De Kock, 'Interview with Gayatri Chakravorty Spivak: New Nation Writers Conference in South Africa', Ariel: A Review of International English Literature (23 July 1992), 29-47 (p.
+144 Leon De Kock, 'Interview with Gayatri Chakravorty Spivak: New Nation Writers Conference in South Africa', Ariel: A Review of International English Literature (23 July 1992), 29-47 (p.
 45).
-Cohen, Hybridity, p.
+145 Cohen, Hybridity, p.
 5.